Contact information

 Cons

-• Wired only limits portability
+• Wired-only limits portability

-• Heavier design
+• Heavier than wireless competitors

-• No ANC or wireless option
+• No ANC or wireless convenience

 #5 Philips H4205

-Key Specifications
+Key Features

-• Driver size: 32mm neodymium drivers
+• 32mm neodymium drivers

 Pros

-• Lightweight and portable
+• Lightweight and highly portable

-• Energetic, fun sound
+• Energetic, fun sound character

-• Good battery life
+• Strong battery performance

-• Affordable price point
+• Affordable entry point

-• Compact folding design
+• Compact design fits small bags

 Cons